-You're in the market for a portable fire extinguisher as a means of egress for your heavy-duty mobile equipment operators.
-So, what's the difference between a stored pressure and side cartridge operated fire extinguisher?
+You're in the market for a fire suppression system for your heavy-duty mobile equipment.
+So, what's the difference between a stored pressure and side cartridge operated system?
 This article will walk through some frequently asked questions to help you make the right decision for your application.

 What's the Difference?

-Stored pressure extinguishers have the compressed nitrogen gas that is used as the propellant for the dry chemical agent stored in the same canister as the dry chemical.
+Stored pressure agent tanks have the compressed nitrogen gas that is used as the propellant for the dry chemical agent stored in the same canister as the dry chemical.

 Side cartridge operated units store the dry chemical in a non-pressurized container and the compressed nitrogen gas in a separate cartridge.
-Only at the time of actuation is the extinguisher under pressure and then, only briefly.
+Only at the time of actuation is the tank under pressure and then, only briefly.

 Does the A:B:C Dry Chemical Compact?

 However, side cartridge units are designed to fluff the powder before discharge.
 The gas passes through perforations in the gas tube, breaking up, and fluffing the powder before discharge.

-Doesn't a Stored Pressure Fire Extinguisher Keep the Dry Chemical in Suspension?
+Doesn't a Stored Pressure Vehicle Fire System Keep the Dry Chemical in Suspension?

 No. The specific gravity of nitrogen is .97 and the specific gravity of A:B:C powder is 1.8.
 In an extinguisher, these materials will settle according to their specific gravity, with the heaviest settling to the bottom.
 As the A:B:C powder is heavier than the nitrogen gas, such a mixture will not stay in suspension.

-If the Powder Compacts, How Does this Affect the Discharge of the Extinguisher?
+If the Powder Compacts, How Does this Affect the Discharge of the Agent?

 In side cartridge operated systems, the nitrogen gas is introduced to the agent tank through a tube with gas escape ports designed to break up and fluidize the dry chemical before it is forced out to the distribution network.
-Stored pressure units depend upon the downward pressure of the nitrogen gas to force the compacted powder back up a siphon tube and out the extinguisher.
+Stored pressure units depend upon the downward pressure of the nitrogen gas to force the compacted powder back up a siphon tube and out the distribution network.